 Vessels approaching Cowes from the west should note that slack water off Egypt Point takes place approximately 3 hours before High Water Portsmouth.

 Tides in the approaches to Cowes can run up to 3 knots.
 These strong tidal streams have a significant effect on the manoeuvrability of commercial shipping and ferries.

 Vessels under 20m, sailing vessels and fishing vessels must give way to large vessels that can only safely navigate within the Cowes Harbour Outer and Inner Fairways.

-Just off of No 1 and 2 buoys a westerly going ebb tide runs between High Water -2.5hrs and HW+3hrs with maximum rates around 1 hour after HW; the rate may be as much as 2.5 knots on spring tides.
-The easterly going flood tide generally runs from HW+5hrs to HW-3hrs and is weaker with rates of up to 1.5knots on spring tides.
+Just off Nos.
+1 and 2 buoys a westerly-going ebb tide runs between HW-2.5hrs and HW+3hrs with maximum rates (up to 2.5 knots on spring tides) around 1 hour after HW.
+The weaker easterly-going flood tide runs from HW+5hrs to HW-3hrs with rates of up to 1.5 knots on spring tides.

-When passing west of the new Cowes Breakwater and up to the red No 2A buoy you will enter a tidal shadow with little movement, however an outgoing northwesterly flow may be experienced on the west side of the fairway off Trinity Landing and the Royal Yacht Squadron from HW -3hrs.
+When passing west of the Cowes Breakwater and up to No. 2A buoy you may enter a tidal shadow with little movement.

-Large vessels, including the Red Jets and vehicle ferries, when entering or leaving the harbour during this period may be required to remain on the east side (red buoys) of the fairway between No 2A buoy and the Small Craft Channel beacon to avoid being set down onto the western shore.
+Large vessels, including the Red Jets, vehicle and freight ferries, when entering or leaving the harbour during this period may be required to remain towards the eastern side (red buoys) of the fairway between No. 2A buoy and the No. 4A beacon to avoid being set down onto the western shore.